How to start podcasting

 6. Source your guests

-The sourcing of guests can be time consuming so you first need to consider who these people are going to be and come up with a plan for contacting them.
-Will you be getting in touch with experts in their chosen field, or are you going to keep it simple and just interview those you know to start with?
+The sourcing of guests can take a bit of effort, so you first need to consider who these people will be and devise a plan for contacting them.
+Will you contact experts, or will you keep it simple and interview those you know?

-The time factor is going to be crucial so aim to book these interviewees as far in advance as possible, maintaining regular contact so they know what's expected of them on the day.
+- Time - this will be crucial, so aim to book interviewees as far in advance as possible, maintaining regular contact so they know what's expected on the day.

-If the recording is being done remotely, ensure they have the right set up.
-They also need to be made aware of the date, times involved and to receive the questions in advance so they can prepare their answers.
+- Practicalities - they need to be made aware of the date and times involved and receive the questions in advance to prepare their answers.

-You may wish to build a rapport with the guest prior to the recording session through a pre-interview where they can ask any questions they might have.
+- A pre-interview - you may wish to build rapport with the guest before the recording session, giving them an opportunity to ask questions.
 Allow at least 30 to 45 minutes longer if you plan to do this on the same day as the recording.

 7. Record and edit your podcast

-To ensure the recording goes smoothly, you'll need to consider the:
+To ensure the recording goes smoothly, you'll need to consider the following:

-- Location - choose a room that has minimal noise and plenty of furniture, such as carpet, rugs and curtains.
-Soft objects can reduce echoes in the room and help to create a cleaner recording.
+- Location - choose a room with minimal noise and plenty of furniture, such as carpet, rugs and curtains.
+Soft objects reduce echoes in the room and help to create a cleaner recording.

 - Audio file quality - ensure your initial recording is saved in a high-resolution WAV or AIFF file format.
-It can be converted to a recommended upload format (such as an MP3 or M4A file) later on.
+Later, it can be converted to a recommended upload format (such as an MP3 or M4A file).

 - Position of your microphone - for a natural sound, position the mic just to the side of your face and angle it slightly towards your mouth, about two to four inches away.

 - Test recording - compare the quality of your recording to other podcasts you listen to.
-Also aim to listen to it through a range of mediums, e.g. a laptop speaker, mobile phone speaker, your headphones, etc.
+Also, aim to listen to it through various mediums, e.g., a laptop speaker, mobile phone speaker, headphones, etc.

 - Intro/outro - for the former, be sure to include who you are, the theme of your podcast, and why listeners should tune in.
 The latter should thank listeners for their time and include your tagline/CTA.
-You could ask them to leave a review of your podcast, sign up for a newsletter, subscribe to your website or follow your social media channels.
+You could ask them to leave a podcast review, sign up for a newsletter, subscribe to your website or follow your social media channels.

 - adding your intro/outro